ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Calling Rendezvous() on a Preconnection with a source-specific multicast group address as the Local Endpoint results in an EstablishmentError.

+The following API calls can be used to configure a Preconnection before calling Rendezvous():
 ```
 RemoteSpecifier.WithMulticastGroupIPv4(GroupAddress)
 RemoteSpecifier.WithMulticastGroupIPv6(GroupAddress)